 Meet the Enigmatic Alfred Hope Patten

-Added about a year ago by Michael Yelton
+Added about 2 years ago by Michael Yelton

 GUEST BLOG: Michael Yelton, author of Alfred Hope Patten and the Shrine of our Lady of Walsingham, discusses the life and legacy of this enigmatic Priest.